Improving as a runner involves 3 key adaptations:

 2. Enduring higher workloads for longer

 Improving muscle oxygen uptake comes from exercising at your Aerobic Threshold, known as your base-building intensity.
-This is where your body relies proportionally the most on Fat as a fuel source, and your muscles have as much oxygen as they need to become more efficient at consuming it.
-You can sustain this effort level for long periods of time at a relatively low energy cost, which gives your muscles the time they need to adapt.
+This is where your body relies proportionally the most on Fat as a fuel source, and your muscles have as much oxygen as they need to consume more efficiently.
+You can sustain this effort level for long periods at a relatively low energy cost, giving your muscles the time they need to adapt.
 They get stronger and more efficient at utilizing fat as a fuel source.
 Improving your Aerobic Threshold is an important building block to sustaining faster paces for longer periods of time.

 The third goal is achieved through sprint workouts and/or strength training.
 These workouts overload your muscles for short periods of time, which helps to train your body to recruit muscle fibers that are neglected at lower intensities.
-As your ability to apply higher forces improves, it becomes relatively easier to maintain a given sub max speed.
-When you overload your muscles in these workouts, it's critical to give them adequate rest in between sets.
+As your ability to apply higher forces improves, it becomes relatively easier to maintain a given sub-max speed.
+When you overload your muscles in these workouts, giving them adequate rest in between sets is critical.
 Resting length should be at least 2 and up to 4 times longer than the active set itself.

 To become a faster runner, you need to improve your muscles’ ability to transmit and sustain higher forces onto the ground.
-You do this by making your muscles stronger and more efficient by working at your Aerobic and Anaerobic Thresholds, doing sprints, and strength training.
-If you’re spending most of your training somewhere between your base-building intensity and your Anaerobic Threshold then you will likely plateau, or see very slow improvement, because those workout intensities are basically base-building workouts that are harder than necessary.
+You do this by making your muscles stronger and more efficient by working at your aerobic and anaerobic thresholds, doing sprints/strides, and strength training.
+If you’re spending most of your training somewhere between your base-building intensity and your anaerobic threshold then you will likely plateau or see very slow improvement, because those workout intensities are basically base-building workouts that are harder than necessary.
 By targeting your ideal effort levels, you will see much faster improvement.

 - choosing a selection results in a full page refresh

 - press the space key then arrow keys to make a selection